 - Water and furnace flues

 Check as many areas as you can, and capture each and every gap!

-There is an effortless and free of cost cooling technique – cross ventilation.
+There is an effortless and free-of-cost cooling technique – cross ventilation.
 Opening a couple of windows in a house or just one room helps circulate fresh air.
-This brings in cooler air from outdoors to replace the warmer indoor air during the night.
+This brings in cooler air from the outdoors to replace the warmer indoor air during the night.
 Fans can help speed up this process.